 B9.
-Support Pregnancy Rites of Passage

-- 9.1 Invite and support families to share practices - 9.2 Gather and understand community resources - 9.3 Consult Elders and knowledge keepers - 9.4 Take actions to create space for families to conduct practice - 9.5 Participate in family and community cultural practices appropriate to your role - 9.6 Share knowledge about pregnancy and safety appropriate to your role - 9.7 Share knowledge about sacredness of carrying life - 9.8 Share cultural knowledge about specific teachings related to conduct during pregnancy - 9.9 Create opportunities to be accessible (e.g., be visible, create safe space for conversation, direct access to care)
+Support Pregnancy Rites of Passage practices 9.2 Gather and understand community resources 9.3 Consult Elders and knowledge keepers 9.4 Take actions to create space for families to conduct practice 9.5 Participate in family and community cultural practices appropriate to your role 9.6 Share knowledge about pregnancy and safety appropriate to your role 9.7 Share knowledge about sacredness of carrying life 9.8 Share cultural knowledge about specific teachings related to conduct during pregnancy 9.9 Create opportunities to be accessible (e.g., be visible, create safe space for conversation, direct access to care) Knowledge of: Land base Medicines Local food Protocols History Language Community resources Elders Knowledge keepers Local community cultural practices and protocols Your role in cultural practice Cultural significance and role of life stage of pregnancy Physical, mental, emotional, and spiritual changes in pregnancy Transition from pregnancy to parenting roles and responsibilities Impacts of colonization Ability to: Communicate practices to others Consult with Elders and knowledge keepers Create space for cultural practices Form trusting relationships Navigate systems to facilitate practice Be aware of your behaviour Maintain confidentiality BIO.
+Support Birth Rites of Passage traditions and requests 10.2 Demonstrate respect for the pregnancy, labour and moment of birth, and the early postpartum period 10.3 Acknowledge the spirit of the new family 10.4 Advocate for acknowledgements in a variety of settings 10.5 Acknowledge the birthing parent as the giver of life 10.6 Provide care and support to birthing parent 10.7 Treat placenta with respect and care 10.8 Share knowledge about newborn- Knowledge of: Community resources Family Elders Knowledge keepers Local community cultural practices and protocols Your role in cultural practice How to honour the sacredness of the birth Physiological significance of placenta Ability to: Honour the sacredness of the birth Communicate practices to others Consult with Elders and knowledge keepers Create space for cultural practices Form trusting relationships Navigate systems to facilitate practice (e.g., creation of hospital policy) Be aware of your behaviour

-- Land base

-- Medicines

-- Local food

-- Local rooc

-Protocols

-- History

-- Language

-- Community resources

-- Elders

-- Knowledge keepers

-- Local community cultural practices and protocols

-- Your role in cultural practice

-- Cultural significance and role of life stage of pregnancy

-- Physical, mental, emotional, and spiritual changes in pregnancy

-- Transition from pregnancy to parenting roles and responsibilities

-- Impacts of colonization

-- Communicate practices to others

-- Consult with Elders and knowledge keepers

-- Create space for cultural practices

-- Form trusting relationships

-- Navigate systems to facilitate practice

-- Be aware of your behaviour

-- Maintain confidentiality

-B10.
-Support Birth Rites of Passage

-- 10.1 Honour the family and community traditions and requests - 10.2 Demonstrate respect for the pregnancy, labour and moment of birth, and the early postpartum period - 10.3 Acknowledge the spirit of the new family - 10.4 Advocate for acknowledgements in a variety of settings - 10.5 Acknowledge the birthing parent as the giver of life - 10.6 Provide care and support to birthing parent - 10.7 Treat placenta with respect and care - 10.8 Share knowledge about newborn-first environment - 10.9 Provide information on care and options for the placenta

-- Community resources

-- Family

-- Elders

-- Knowledge keepers

-- Local community cultural practices and protocols

-- Your role in cultural practice

-- How to honour the sacredness of the birth

-- Physiological significance of placenta

-- Honour the sacredness of the birth

-- Communicate practices to others

-- Consult with Elders and knowledge keepers

-- Create space for cultural practices

-- Form trusting relationships

-- Navigate systems to facilitate practice (e.g., creation of hospital policy)

-- Be aware of your behaviour